-To alleviate the conditions that raise substantial doubt about our ability to continue as a going concern, management plans to raise additional capital through one or more of the following: (i) strategic transactions, including potential alliances and collaborations focused on markets outside the U.S., as well as potential combinations (including by merger or acquisition) or other corporate transactions; and (ii) through private placements of our equity securities, although there can be no assurance that we will be able to secure such transactions or complete a private placement on acceptable terms, if at all.
-Although we are currently engaged in active diligence and discussions for a potential strategic transaction, there is no guarantee we will be able to complete the strategic transaction.
-In addition, if none of the other alternatives is available, or if available, we are unable to raise sufficient capital through such transactions, we will not have sufficient cash resources and liquidity to fund our business operations for at least the next year following the date that the financial statements are issued.
+To alleviate the conditions that raise substantial doubt about our ability to continue as a going concern, management plans to raise additional capital through the potential strategic transaction on which we are currently focused, which would provide access to additional products to diversify our offerings and additional capital to fund our operations.
+Although we are currently actively engaged in diligence and discussions to complete this strategic transaction, there can be no assurance that we will be able to complete it within an acceptable time and on terms that are favorable to us.
+If for any reason we are unable to complete the strategic transaction as planned, it is unlikely that we would be able to identify and enter into another suitable opportunity on acceptable terms and within a time for which we may have adequate funding.
+In that event, we would not have sufficient cash resources and liquidity to fund our business operations for at least the next year following the date that the financial statements are issued.
 Accordingly, management has concluded that substantial doubt exists with respect to our ability to continue as a going concern through one year after the issuance of the accompanying financial statements.